aurelia/dialog/doc/article/en-US/dialog-basics.md

   </source-code>
 </code-listing>

+If you do not use any of the default resources(`<ux-dialog>`, `attach-focus`, etc.) just omit the `resources` entry.
+If you use just some, list those you are using.

+> INFO
+> Depending on you loader/bundler you may need aditional configuration, as with`aurelia-cli`, to include the default resources.

+> INFO
-If you use TypeScript, install the plugin's typings with the following command
+> If you use TypeScript and install *only* the *jspm* package, you can install the plugin's typings with the following command:
 ```Shell
 typings install github:aurelia/dialog --save
 ```

+## Configuring The Plugin

-2. Make sure you use [manual bootstrapping](http://aurelia.io/docs/fundamentals/app-configuration-and-startup#manual-bootstrapping).
+1. Make sure you use [manual bootstrapping](http://aurelia.io/docs/fundamentals/app-configuration-and-startup#manual-bootstrapping).
 In order to do so open your `index.html` and locate the element with the attribute aurelia-app.
 Change it to look like this:

 <code-listing heading="index.html">
   <source-code lang="HTML">